 Our commitment to community cannot stop here.
 With our Indigenous Liaison Officer, Danielle Cameron, we created the ‘Roogenic 2021-2022 Social Action Plan’ that guides the social actions of Roogenic with short-term, medium-term and long-term goals.
 A full copy of the report can be found here.

-Donate an additional $10,000 of product to Indigenous communities & charities.
+- Donate $25,000 worth of product to Indigenous communities & charities.

 MEET OUR INDIGENOUS LIASON OFFICER, DANIELLE CAMERON